taosdata/TDengine/documentation20/en/12.taos-sql/docs.md

 1. TDengine is case-insensitive to English characters in SQL statements and automatically converts them to lowercase for execution.
 Therefore, the user's case-sensitive strings and passwords need to be enclosed in single quotation marks.
 2. Avoid using BINARY type to save non-ASCII type strings, which will easily lead to errors such as garbled data.
 The correct way is to use NCHAR type to save Chinese characters.
+3. The numerical values in SQL statements are treated as floating or integer numbers, depends on if the value contains decimal point or is in scientific notation format.
+E.g., 9999999999999999999 is overflow as the number is greater than the largest integer number.
+However, 9999999999999999999.0 is treated as a valid floating number.

 ## <a class="anchor" id="management"></a>Database Management